wilkens/evans-wilkens-ca-2018/README.md

 jupyter nbconvert --ExecutePreprocessor.timeout=-1 --to notebook --execute "<filename>"
 ```

+If the notebooks don't render correctly on GitHub, you might try using the [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/wilkens/evans-wilkens-ca-2018/tree/master/).

 ## Expanded bibliographies

 Lists of the volumes included in the study are located in the `results/publication/` directory.
 They have names like `corpus_listing_Hathi.csv`, etc.